mulesoft-assets/template-sieb2sfdc-account-broadcast/README.md

 Functional aspect of the Anypoint Template is implemented on this XML, directed by one flow that will poll for SalesForce creations/updates.
 Several message processors constitute four high level actions that fully implement the logic of this Anypoint Template:

-1. During the Input stage the Anypoint Template will query all the existing accounts from Oracle Siebel Business Objects modified after watermark.
+1. During the *Input* stage the Anypoint Template will query all the existing accounts from Oracle Siebel Business Objects created/modified after watermark.
-2. During the Process stage, each Account will be filtered depending on, if it has an existing matching account in the Salesforce.
+2. During the *Process* stage, each Account will be filtered depending on, if it has an existing matching account in the Salesforce.
 3. The last step of the Process stage will group the accounts and create/update them in Salesforce.
-Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.
+Finally during the *On Complete* stage the Anypoint Template will log statistics data into the console.